m3xD/Secure-Assessment-Platform/README.md

 pip install -r requirements.txt
 ```

-### 2. Preprocess Data to Extract Faces from Original Images
+### 2. Preprocess Data to Extract Face from Original Images

 Run the following command to preprocess and extract faces from your dataset.
 It will create a processed folder that contains only the cropped faces.